UniversalDevicesInc-PG3/udi-wirelesstag-poly/README.md

 the tag manager to the REST server is on the local network, so no port forwarding is necessary.

-When the tag manager is "Monitor Tags" is enabled, the nodeserver updates all the Tag URL's so any updates are pushed to the REST server.
+The Tag Manager node created in the ISY has a "Monitor Tags" option, which by default is disabled in case you have multiple ISY's.
+It should only be enabled on the ISY that is on the same LAN as the Tag Manger.
+When this option is enabled, the nodeserver updates all the Tag URL's so any updates are pushed to the REST server.

-The authorization for communicating with your tag manager account handled by OAuth2 so no passwords are necessary, when the nodeserver is started up for the first time you will be asked to give permission.
+The authorization for communicating with your tag manager account handled by OAuth2 so no passwords are necessary.
+When the nodeserver is started up for the first time you will be asked to give permission.

 ## Supported Sensors